-One of the many quirks about the iPad is its inability to play Flash videos.
+One of the many quirks about the iPad is its inability to play Flash, which include both streaming video and playing games made with Flash.
 In a white paper on the subject, Apple co-founder Steve Jobs wrote that Flash wasn't supported because it lacked full support for touch screens, it created security and performance issues, it ate into battery life and it created an extra layer between the developer and the operating system.
-And after Adobe dumped Flash for Mobile, it's safe to say we won't ever see Flash support on the iPad.
+Now that Adobe has dumped Flash for Mobile, it's safe to say we won't ever see official Flash support on the iPad, but that doesn't mean you can't get Flash to work.
+We'll look at a few ways to play Flash on the iPad.

 The Photon Browser is easily the best solution for playing Flash videos and games on the iPad.
 Photon is a full-fledged browser with all of the added features one would expect in a web browser, including tabbed web pages, full screen browsing, private browsing, anonymous browsing, bookmarks and the ability to print.